"Change is hard at first, messy in the middle, and gorgeous at the end." — Jim Rohn

 THE FUTURE

-I still want to resume and entirely focus on my artistry once things are going well and smoothly regarding the Publishing Business.
+I still want to resume and entirely focus on my artistry once I am more stable.
 I don’t want to do things half-heartedly on a task before adding another one.
 Of course, I am happy with what I currently do, and designing always overlaps with art or vice versa, so I am not missing out entirely.
 It’s always going to be a mix of the two.

 The best way to explain what I feel is my top 2 favorite animes: Gintama (the art) and Jojo’s Bizarre Adventure series (the design).
 Let’s say I am re-watching the latter and only on its first season, episode 1.
 I won’t be able to re-watch Gintama unless I finish JJBA first.
-Like my present status, I can’t do much art unless I am stable with my design career as an entrepreneur.
+Like my present status, I can’t do much art unless I am stable with my design career.

 I will resume my passion projects when I can, but I know my availability.
 I can do quick artwork, but nothing complicated that would require days to complete.
 I incorporate my art in my designs, which is more than enough.
 I have sacrificed spending time with loved ones and friends for the past couple of years; above all, I want to grow spiritually.